 Experiential learning is a cornerstone of any good business and leadership education.
-Whether it’s internships, faculty-led travel, consultation, or simply connecting with fellow students and alumni to talk shop, every day you’ll find new opportunities to dive in and learn on the Nichols campus.
+Whether it’s internships, the Nichols Consulting Group, faculty-led travel, or simply connecting with fellow students and alumni to talk shop, every day you’ll find new opportunities to dive in and learn on the Nichols campus.